Lemntum/optimize/readme.md

 First, install the Python interpreter.
 Then install the necessary dependencies.

-Once installer, the script can be downloaded and run using the Python interpreter.
+Once installed, the script can be downloaded and run using the Python interpreter.

 ```
 py -3 optimize.py [files]